openstack/governance-website/doc/source/index.rst

 The `OpenStack User Committee <https://governance.openstack.org/uc/>`_ represents the downstream users of the OpenStack software.
-Its membership is currently appointed by the three governing bodies, but should be directly elected soon.
+Its membership is directly elected by users involved in the OpenStack community.
 Find more information about the `User Committee <https://governance.openstack.org/uc/>`_.

 SIGs